-Next steps following incorporation
+Next steps following the incorporation of your business

 Now that you have received your certificate of incorporation, the next step is to complete the internal organization of the corporation.